-It is recommended that you take this quick introduction to the product and what it does before you start building your own MSI package with the program.
+It is recommended that you take this quick introduction to the MSI Wrapper before you start building your own MSI package with the program.

 Convert Firefox setup to an MSI package